wangxufire/awesome-stars/README.md

 ## Go

+- [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [bark-server](https://github.com/Finb/bark-server) - Backend of Bark
 - [podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods
 - [containerd](https://github.com/containerd/containerd) - An open and reliable container runtime